allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

 - Then if we have one, we fetch the event's user full name,
 - And we map the future result of this task to the `Name` message.

 The cool thing here is that if anything fails along the chain, the chain stops and the error will be propagated down to the `Name` handler.
 No need to check errors for each operation!
+Yes, that looks a lot like how JavaScript Promises' `.catch` works.

 Now, how are we going to execute the resulting command and process the result?
 We need to setup the [Elm Architecture] and its good old `update` function: